 Take your vitamins

-Brown-skinned people are actually more at risk for Vitamin D deficiency.
+Those with more melanin are actually more likely to be at risk for Vitamin D deficiency.
 Although the best source of Vitamin D is the sun, the American Academy of Dermatology recommends a Vitamin D supplement for people of color; soft gels can be found in most drugstores.

 Seek out the shade